reactima/reactima/README.md

 Accumulated over a decade of web development experience, including the development of CRM tools, complicated data visualizations and analytics.

-Used to live between SF, Tokyo, HK and Singapore, and built a very strong network on professionals to tip into
+Used to live between SF, Tokyo, HK and Singapore, and built a very strong network on professionals to tip into.

-I'm following “One project at a time” policy.
+Follow “one project at a time” policy.

 You can expect the full control and transparency over your project.

-Attendance in for a conference call in any time zone with 12 hours.
+Attendance for a conference call in any time zone within 12 hours notice.

-NDA/SLA if necessary
+NDA/SLA if necessary.

 📫 How to reach me: